-The equipment under test (EUT) is a transmitter for a RC Car operation at 27.145 MHz which is controlled by a crystal.
-The EUT is powered by 4 AA batteries.
-The EUT has an ON/OFF switch, two control sticks and a button.
-After switched on the EUT, the left control stick is used to control the RC Car move forward and backward.
-The right control stick is used to control the RC Car turning left and right directions.
-The button is used to light ON and OFF the headlights on the RC Car.
+The equipment under test (EUT) is a transmitter for a RC Car operating at 27.195 MHz which is controlled by a crystal.
+The EUT is powered by a 9V DC battery.
+The EUT has a forward and a backward button which are used to control RC Car move forward or backward.

-The brief circuit description is saved with filename: descri.pdf
+The brief circuit description is saved with filename : descri.pdf